Jiahua2333/Python-OpenCV-learning/README.md

 # Python-OpenCV-learning
-This project is about the practices of the OpenCV with python First time using github
+This project is about the practices of the OpenCV with python\n First time using github